Mrst12/Quizzical/README.md

     - There is a correct and incorrect score counter at the bottom for the user to see.
 4. As a user, I want feedback from the questions.
     - The correct answer shows green, the incorrect answers shows red.

+### Fixed Bugs
+    - When the quiz was due to restart, I noticed that the users were not noticing that the next button had changed to a restart button, so implemented a flashing restart button to alert the user to its difference allowing them to then check their scores before replaying, and resetting the scores back to zero.

+    - There was a big scroll especially on mobile devices needed when the scores were at the top of the screen, so I moved them to the bottom, therefore reducing the amount of scrolling needed by the user, making it more user friendly.

 ### Known Bugs
 - slight scroll needed to see the incorrect answers at times.